 We listened to you and have planned more time for you to engage in conversation and view posters presentations.
 Look for “Pint and Poster” hours each day.

 Town Hall Meeting

 On Monday, 17 April, 6:30–8 p.m., the Seismological Society of America will hold a Town Hall Meeting titled “Human-Induced Earthquakes: Come Meet the Experts.”
-This is open to the public and will feature an overview presentation on the subject, accompanied by a panel discussion headed by four experts:
+This is open to the public and will feature an overview presentation on the subject, accompanied by a panel discussion headed by three experts:

 - Justin Rubinstein, U.S. Geological Survey

 - Stuart Ellsworth, Colorado Oil and Gas Conservation Commission